Rufus Castle: History

+The Castle, as seen today, is probably the second built on the Island.
 In ancient times for defence against attack, taxes were raised on the island to construct Portland's first castle.
 Rufus Castle was reportedly built for William II, although the structure seen standing in ruins today is not of that date.
 In 1142, Robert, Earl of Gloucester, had captured the castle from King Stephen on behalf of Empress Maud.
 It had additional fortifications added in 1238 by Richard de Clare who owned it at that time.
 Around 1256, Aylmer de Lusignan obtained a licence to crenellate the 'insulam de Portand' and Robert, Earl of Gloucester, was granted a similar licence just 14 months later.
-It is generally presumed that Rufus castle is the site of any work that may have resulted from these licences and any remains that may date from the period exist only at foundation level, or have been lost to cliff erosion.
+There are no further mentions of this earlier castle or where it may have been.
+It is generally presumed that Rufus castle is the site of any work that may have resulted from these licences and any remains that may date from the period exist only at the foundation level or have been lost to cliff erosion.